larbish/YAPCI-RAMOS/content/projects/parto.md

     ::::

     ::::project-credit-item
-    **Acknowledgments.** Adolf Alcañiz, Alejandro García Schnetzer y América Sánchez
+    **Acknowledgments.** Adolf Alcañiz, Alejandro García :br Schnetzer y América Sánchez

     :br

-    To all the women who have accompanied me through the process of expulsion and release
+    To all the women who have accompanied me :br through the process of expulsion and release
     ::::

   #presented-at